nodejs/node/doc/api/http2.md

     **Default:** `100`.
   * `settings` {HTTP/2 Settings Object} The initial settings to send to the remote peer upon connection.
+  * `remoteCustomSettings` {Array} The array of integer values determines the settings types, which are included in the `customSettings`-property of the received remoteSettings.
+Please see the `customSettings`-property of the `Http2Settings` object for more information, on the allowed setting types.
   * ...: Any [`tls.createServer()`][] options can be provided.
 For
     servers, the identity options (`pfx` or `key`/`cert`) are usually required.
   * `origins` {string\[]} An array of origin strings to send within an `ORIGIN`